yakasov/StrongholdEssences/README.md

 - Passive Essence
 - Compass

-Eyes of Ender will no longer function.
+Eyes of Ender will not function until the Stronghold has been located.

+The Stronghold Compass is required to activate the End Portal.

 Stronghold rings are further away from spawn.